Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Google Workspace is still a reasonable choice when:

-• You have an existing Workspace subscription for other business purposes
+• You have an existing Workspace subscription for actual business email and want to add 1–2 cold mailboxes on separate domains

 When to Use Dedicated Infrastructure